frc6519/2023-robot/README.md

 5. Finish the release and publish it to branch `master` using `git flow release finish <realease name>` and `git push origin`

 - You may have to `git add` whatever you are working on.
+- `git remote set-url origin <updated link url>` incase you are getting `remote: This repository moved.
+Please use the new location:`

 [Guide and Cheat Sheet](https://danielkummer.github.io/git-flow-cheatsheet/)